Sugnens

-Sugnens is a former municipality in the district of Gros-de-Vaud in the canton of Vaud in Switzerland.
+Sugnens is a village and former municipality in the district of Gros-de-Vaud in the canton of Vaud in Switzerland.
+Since 2011 it has been part of the municipality of Montilliez.

-The municipalities of Dommartin, Naz, Poliez-le-Grand and Sugnens merged on 1 July 2011 into the new municipality of Montilliez.

 History

 Sugnens is first mentioned in 1177 as Sugnens.

+The railway reached Sugnens in 1889, when the Compagnie du Central Vaudois opened their line from Échallens to Bercher.
+This became part of the Chemin de fer Lausanne-Échallens-Bercher in 1913.

+The municipality of Sugnens was part of the district of Echallens until that district was dissolved on 31 August 2006, and Sugnens became part of the new district of Gros-de-Vaud.
+On 1 July 2011, the former municipalities of Dommartin, Naz, Poliez-le-Grand and Sugnens merged to form the new municipality of Montilliez.

 Geography

+The village of Sugnens is located at an elevation of some 670 m above sea level on the Gros-de-Vaud plateau, about 3 km north-east of Échallens.
+Lausanne is some 15 km to the south, and Yverdon-les-Bains is 14 km to the north.

-Sugnens has an area, As of 2009, of 2.69 km2.
-Of this area, 1.84 km2 or 68.4% is used for agricultural purposes, while 0.66 km2 or 24.5% is forested.
-Of the rest of the land, 0.18 km2 or 6.7% is settled (buildings or roads).
+The former municipality of Sugnens consisted of the village of Sugnens and the hamlets of Monteilly and Pre Morex.
+In 2009, before its abolition, the municipality had an area of 2.69 km2.
+Of this area, 1.84 km2 or 68.4% were used for agricultural purposes, while 0.66 km2 or 24.5% were forested.
+Of the rest of the land, 0.18 km2 or 6.7% were settled (buildings or roads).

 Of the built up area, housing and buildings made up 3.7% and transportation infrastructure made up 2.6%.
-Out of the forested land, 23.4% of the total land area is heavily forested and 1.1% is covered with orchards or small clusters of trees.
-Of the agricultural land, 50.2% is used for growing crops and 17.5% is pastures.
+Out of the forested land, 23.4% of the total land area was heavily forested and 1.1% was covered with orchards or small clusters of trees.
+Of the agricultural land, 50.2% was used for growing crops and 17.5% was pasture.

-The municipality was part of the Echallens District until it was dissolved on 31 August 2006, and Sugnens became part of the new district of Gros-de-Vaud.

-It consists of the village of Sugnens and the hamlets of Monteilly and Pre Morex.
+Government

+Sugnens is now governed as part of the municipality of Montilliez.